olisand/ELIXIR-DMP-DS-training/docs/index.md

 # Best practices in research data management and stewardship

+ELIXIR-FR and ELIXIR-LU are pleased to announce : "Best practices in research data management and stewardship".
-The course is made up of seven sessions covering:
+* The course is made up of seven sessions covering:

 * Data management planning
 * Data protection in research, requirements and responsibilities originating from GDPR